vkostyanetsky/Fastimer/README.md

 ## 😮 What's this for?
 There are a lot of apps like this one!

-Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics for a date.
-I was tapping on the calendar, but the app was doing nothing ¯\\\_(ツ)\_/¯
+Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me statistics for a date.
+I was tapping on calendar inside the application, but it was doing nothing ¯\\\_(ツ)\_/¯

 Have no idea what was wrong with it.
 Anyway, the problem is not that hard, so I just wrote my own timer.